-Risk Categories: The current national norms are used to determine the current year's benchmarks.
+The current national norms are used to determine the current year's benchmarks.
 Benchmarks indicate the level of risk associated with a range of scores.
 For most assessments, risk occurs at the 40th (some risk) and 15th (high risk) percentiles.
 Some assessments (aReading, aMath and CBMReading) also have a benchmark for college pathways, which occurs at or above the 70th percentile for grades K-8, and at or above the 75th percentile for grades 9-12.
-The symbols associated with risk are:

 Some reports and pages, such as class lists, screening pages, and the Detailed Group Report, color code the scores by percentile.
-These may appear as a color coded circle containing the score, or (as in the Group Growth Report) as a colored square to the left of the score.
+These may appear as a color-coded circle containing the score, or (as in the Group Growth Report) as a colored square to the left of the score.

 The color coding convention used is the same convention used for percentile ranking (see above); however, if the test was taken outside of the designated screening period, the score is in gray.
 Color coding, unless otherwise indicated, is based on national percentile ranking.

-Progress Monitoring Symbols: Another set of symbols, color coded triangles and squares, are used on Progress Monitoring Reports to indicate how a student's actual performance corresponded to their goal line.
+Another set of symbols, color-coded triangles and squares, are used on Progress Monitoring Reports to indicate how a student's actual performance corresponded to their goal line.
 The symbols can be interpreted as: